KMZ and GPX files have application with handheld GNSS units, smart devices and Google Earth.

 Google Earth Pro provides some documentation capacity.
 Areas can be outlined, placemarks inserted and images inserted.
 The process improves with practice ;-).
 The file Central Victorian Outlines is a KMZ file that opens in Google Earth. shows the use of some documentation items.

-The total data displayed in the Google Earth Pro window (say – UNOSAT map, waypoints imported from GPS unit, placemarks) can be saved as a single KMZ file.
+The total data displayed in the Google Earth Pro window (say – UNOSAT map, waypoints imported from GNSS unit, placemarks) can be saved as a single KMZ file.
 If the data in the Google Earth Pro window does not contain images these data can be saved as a KML file which can then be converted to GPX file with, for example, GPS Utility, EasyGPS or OziExplorer.